hruzinator/caPractical/README.md

 * **api_key** the API key given to the user, indicating authorization to access the API

 ## /api/getReview/<review_id>/
 Retrieves the review with id *review_id*, which is passed in the URL path.
 Users are only authorized to view reviews they themselves submitted, and only if they are logged in.
-Additionaly, the post must contain the following field:
+Additionally, the post must contain the following field:
 * **api_key** he API key given to the user, indicating authorization to access the API

 If authentication and authorization is verified, the API will respond with a serialized JSON representation of the review model in the database.